nachiket92/PGP/README.md

 ## Inference

-1. You can download the trained model weights using [this link]()
+1. You can download the trained model weights using [this link]().

 2. To evaluate on the nuScenes val set run the following script.
 This will generate a text file with evaluation metrics at the specified output directory.
+The results should match the [benchmark entry]() on Eval.ai.
 ```
 python evaluate.py -c configs/pgp_gatx0_lvm.yml -r path/to/nuScenes/root/directory -d path/to/directory/with/preprocessed/data -o path/to/output/directory -w path/to/trained/weights
 ```